Weasyl/weasyl/Style-guide.md

 ## Docstrings

 Docstrings should generally follow [google's style guide], including arguments and return blocks for methods.
-Be sure to include types for all parameters and return, either at the start of the description or in parenthesis.  reStructuredText formatting is permitted.
+Be sure to include types for all parameters and the return value, either at the start of the description or in parenthesis.  reStructuredText formatting is permitted.
 Example:
 ```
 def image_extension(im):
     """